In This Article

 When an implant needs to be set, sometimes the bone to make it suitable and safe may not be enough.
 In this case, the dentist should recommend a graft and implant placement.
 The implant cannot stay in place without enough bone, so the dentist should do something to replace the lack of enough bone.
 If the bone is not enough, an implanted tooth cannot be put in place.
 Even if the bone is very soft, it can cause problems.

-After identifying what should be done, then the best way to do it should be identified.
+After identifying what should be done, the highly recommended way to do it should be identified.
 Luckily, there are a few ways on how this can be done.
 So, the dentist should decide the method that best suits you.

 Whichever way the dentist will choose for you, the result will be the same.
 A bone will be removed from another part of your body and will be put where it is not enough.
 The method is called the ‘onlay’ graft.
 This will join to the bone that needed support within a short time.

 Recovery time is needed, and after healing it will be strong and safe to place an implant.
 Without healing, the implant may be placed in a place that is not suitable.

 Without the graft and implant replacement procedure, the gaps in the teeth will not be easy to replace the ones lost.
 It may be hard to understand why people lose teeth but can be replaced with bridges and implants.
 The only time this cannot be done is when the underlying structure is weak and cannot hold the new implants.